 Nintendo Hard: Most of the early games, but Super Fire Pro Wrestling 3 Final Bout was so insanely hard that an updated version with an easier AI was made (Super Fire Pro Wrestling 3 Easy Type).

 No Problem With Licensed Games: The series is mainly known for a handful of renamed wrestlers from different federations worldwide thrown into one game, yeah, but some of its' installments are actually licensed and are spinning around one or two Japanese promotions.
-For the record, the first one was Fire Pro Women: All Star Dream Slam on Super Nintendo, which featured actual female performers from All Japan's Women Pro Wrestling.
+For the record, the first one was Fire Pro Women: All Star Dream Slam on Super Nintendo Entertainment System, which featured actual female performers from All Japan's Women Pro Wrestling.

 In fact, the first game in the series wasn't just called Fire Pro Wrestling, no, it's name is Fire Pro Wrestling: Combination Tag.
 Wouldn't it be fair to say this trope is in the series's blood?

 For some reason, the only game in the series on the Mega Drive is titled Thunder Pro Wrestling Retsuden.

 One-Hit Kill: Extremely rare, but if a character has a move that can be done at the start of a match and potentially cause a critical, it's possible to knock out, pin, or force a submission in one move.